NUWCDIVNPT/stig-manager/docs/the-project/DockerHub_Readme.md

 ## STIG Manager OSS Environment Variables

 Refer to our documentation for the [environment variables consumed by STIG Manager](https://nuwcdivnpt.github.io/stig-manager/#/Environment_Variables)

+## STIG Manager Container Healthcheck

+The container's Healthcheck starts 120 seconds after startup, and polls the API /op/configuration endpoint every 30 seconds for an acceptable status code.

 ## Running as individual containers
 ### Keycloak